meau/AT2EAD2YFAD/README.md

 Presumption -- resource records must have proper finding aid status set.
 These scripts should run to provide a PDF preview of work done nightly.

-1. Export EAD from AT based on time last updated and finding aid status. if "Ready for Review", download with internal-only components suppressed to FindingAids_MSSA/QCCopies. if "Ready for Review Internal Only", download one copy with internal-only components suppressed to FindingAids_MSSA/QCCopies.
+1. Every Monday, export EAD from AT based on time last updated and finding aid status. if "Ready for Review", download with internal-only components suppressed to FindingAids/MSSA/QCCopies. if "Ready for Review Internal Only", download one copy with internal-only components suppressed to FindingAids/MSSA/QCCopies.
 Download another copy without components suppressed to FindingAids_MSSA/QCCopies/Internal-Only
-2. Rename files based on MSSA conventions
+2. Rename files based on MSSA conventions -- mssa.ms.0000.xml mssa.ru.0000.xml (talk to Mary about updating the EADID)
 3. For files in QCCopies, transform ATEAD to YaleBPGEAD.pdf with xsl-fo, suppressInternalComponents = Y. For files in QCCopies/Internal-Only, transform ATEAD to YaleBPGEAD.pdf with xsl-fo, suppressInternalComponents = N.
 4. Delete intermediate xml files, save PDFs in folders labelled by date.